smallstep/certificates/docs/revocation.md

 `step certificates` currently only supports passive revocation.
 Active revocation is on our roadmap.

+Run `step help ca revoke` from the command line for full documentation, list of command line flags, and examples.

 ## How It Works

 Certificates can be created and revoked through the `step cli`.
 Let's walk